hhxsv5/laravel-s/README.md

     ],
     ```

-3. Note: The TestProcess::callback() method cannot quit.
-If the number of quit reaches 10, the Manager process will re-create the process.
+3. Note: The callback() cannot quit.
+If quit, the Manager process will re-create the process.

 4. Example: Write data to a custom process.